btimothy-har/nebula-bot/README.md

 For the knowledge base, visit the Wiki of this repo.

-To join The Assassins Guild, visit us on Discord: discord.gg/assassinsguild
+To join The Assassins Guild, visit us on Discord: <a href="https://discord.gg/assassinsguild">discord.gg/assassinsguild</a>.